tkicks/comp398/hw06/README.md

-Data not scraped yet because of 404 error on course list in scraper.
+Data not scraped because of my inability to get around the 404 error.
+I'm not sure about how POSTing works so it's a tiny bit of a problem that caused a lot more work.
 Fun.
-For the commit.
+Lots of fun.